New Tool Combines Ultrasound, Genetics to Activate Deep Brain Neurons

 We can move the ultrasound device worn on the head of free-moving mice around to target different locations in the whole brain,” said Yaoheng Yang, first author of the paper and a graduate student in biomedical engineering.
 “Because it is non-invasive, this technique has the potential to be scaled up to large animals and potentially humans in the future.”

-The work builds on research conducted in Cui’s lab that was published in Scientific Reports in 2016.
+The work builds on research conducted in Cui’s lab that was published in the journal Scientific Reports in 2016.
 Cui and his team found for the first time that ultrasound alone can influence ion channel activity and could lead to new and noninvasive ways to control the activity of specific cells.
 In their work, they found that focused ultrasound modulated the currents flowing through the ion channels on average by up to 23%, depending on channel and stimulus intensity.
 Following this work, researchers found close to 10 ion channels with this capability, but all of them are mechanosensitive, not thermosensitive.

 The work also builds on the concept of optogenetics, the combination of the targeted expression of light-sensitive ion channels and the precise delivery of light to stimulate neurons deep in the brain.
 While optogenetics has increased discovery of new neural circuits, it is limited in penetration depth due to light scattering and requires surgical implantation of optical fibers.

 Sonothermogenetics has the promise to target any location in the mouse brain with millimeter-scale resolution without causing any damage to the brain, Chen said.
 She and the team continue to optimize the technique and further validate their findings.